environmental-bioinformatics-master/popgen_HW6_2023/README.md

 What is the Fst between the Bear Paw Lake and Rabbit Slough populations?
 >Answer:

-What does this Fst tell you about connectivity among these two populations?
+What does this Fst suggest about connectivity between these two populations? (one to a few lines)
 >Answer:

 What are the following summary statistics for each population, calculated at variant sites only?